Careers in Computer Science

 Typical Computer Science career will look like Programmer, Software Engineer, Game Developer, Web Designer, Network Manager and Database Administrator.
 Nowadays there are many other careers that link to other field such as Bioinformatics, Medical and science research, Stock market analysis, 3D modelling and animation, IT consultant, System analysis, Cyber security officer, Microprocessor engineer, VR designer, Product manager, Data scientist, Biotechnology, Artificial Intelligent (AI), Robotics engineer and the list goes on.

-About 70-80% of our students carry on studying Computing related degree at universities every year including Imperial, Warwick, Durham, Exeter, Birmingham, Sheffield, Nottingham, UCL, Royal Holloway, Bath, Leeds and Southampton.
-Some of the students went on to degree apprenticeship such as PWC, JP Morgan, Santander, QinetinQ and Thales.
-Some student took joint major such as Maths and Computing at University of Oxford.
+About 70-80% of our students carry on studying Computing related degree at Russell group universities every year including Cambridge, Imperial, Warwick, Durham, Exeter, Birmingham, Manchester, Nottingham, Bath.
+Some of our students went on to degree apprenticeship such as PWC, JP Morgan, Santander, Goldman Sachs, Pinewood Studio, QinetinQ and Thales.

 A few of my students have come back to Borlase to inform me that they have already started working in high paid job in the IT industries and they enjoy what they do.
 Their feedback was mentally stimulating, interesting to solve problems and everyday is different.
 No regret whatsoever, glad that they took the subject and what they have learnt in 6th form was very helpful in their university and daily job which was good to hear.
 I have heard from some proud and happy parents giving me the good news whenever I see them around the school and I am so glad for their success beyond Borlase.

 Back in 2021-22, we had 70% A*-A achievement for A level.
 The popularity of the subject here at Borlase is incredible.
-This year the students intake has grown from 1 A level class to 2 A level classes, 2 GCSE classes to 3 GCSE classes in 2023-24.
+Students intake has grown to 30 in A level and about 60 in GCSE.
+Last year 2023-24, we achieved 68% A*-A achievement for A level and ranked number 1 out of 13 grammar schools in Buckinghamshire.

-Here is a video on YouTube explaining about Computer Science by famous and successful people in the industries.
+Here is a video on YouTube explaining about Computer Science in the various industries.